elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 If Trace Context is present, it SHOULD be propagated to the `messaging` transaction to continue the [distributed trace](tracing-distributed-tracing.md).

-If a batch of messages is processed in a in a single `messaging` transaction, it may be possible that each message in the batch has its own Trace Context.
+If a batch of messages is processed in a single `messaging` transaction, it may be possible that each message in the batch has its own Trace Context.
 In this scenario, it is not currently possible to propagate a Trace Context to the `messaging` transaction, since there a multiple contexts present.
 It may be possible to capture